Woulda, coulda, shoulda.

 11. Racking Up Consumer Debt

-One in seven people said their worst financial mistake was going into debt for “unnecessary purchases.”
+1 in 7 people said their biggest financial regret was going into debt for “unnecessary purchases.”

-This is the difference between good debt and bad debt.
+It happens to the best of us.But there is a difference between good debt and bad debt.

 Borrowing to buy a home can pay off in the long run, but borrowing to buy Christmas presents, vacations, or the new iPhone – NEVER will.